 - When incentives are appropriate, identify the incentive from the list/table contained in this document.
-Identify the work experience, education or training that s/he plans to undertake and the corresponding incentive award(s) to be provided in the ISS. - Enter the incentive in Manage Services in ASSET.
-Incentives are their own service, not a support service. - Case note the opening of the services and plan for incentive. - Follow the progress toward the identified incentive.
+Identify the associated Program Element in which the participant plans to participate in to achieve the incentive. - Enter the incentive and associated Program Element in Manage Services in ASSET.
+Incentives are their own service, not a support service. - Include the incentive on the ISS and get acknowledgement from the participant of the plan. - Case note the opening of the Program Element and plan for incentive. - Follow the progress toward the identified incentive.
 Case note progress and/or lack thereof. - Upon completion of the incentivized activity, the participant's file must include documentation of the achievement of each milestone for which s/he received an incentive, as indicated on the list/table in this document.
 Case note completion and documentation received. - Upload milestone completion documentation to ASSET. - Upload a copy of the voucher/purchase order to ASSET.